Amarena cherry

-The Amarena cherry (amarena) is a cherry grown in Bologna and Modena, two cities of Italy.
+The Amarena cherry (amarena) is a cherry grown in Bologna and Modena, Italy.
 It is usually bottled in syrup and used as a decoration on rich chocolate desserts.

-The Amarena is a variety of the Prunus cerasus developed by Gennaro Fabbri who was born in 1869 in Bologna, Italy.
+The Amarena is a variety of the Prunus cerasus developed by Gennaro Fabbri (1860–1935), born to Neapolitan parents in Bologna.
 His wife, Rachele, took over an old general store in Portomaggiore, which was near a wild black cherry orchard.
 She picked the cherries and cooked them in sugar in copper pots.
 To thank his wife for the treat, he bought a ceramic jar from Riccardo Gatti, an artist from Faenza.
 The white and blue ceramic jar was then used to sell the syrup and start a small company.

-He started commercial production of cherry related products in 1905 under the Fabbri brand.
+He started commercial production of cherry-related products in 1905 under the Fabbri brand.
 The Fabbri company is still family owned, and produces a number of natural cherry pastries, syrups, and beverages.